Adaptive Granularity in Tensors: A Quest for Interpretable Structure: Experimental Evaluation

 \subsection{Baseline methods}

 A naive way to find tensor $\tensor{Y}$ can be by aggregating time mode based on some fixed intervals.
 If time granularity was in milliseconds, then combining one thousand slices to form slices of seconds granularity reducing the third dimension of tensor $\tensor{X}$ from $K$ to $K/1000$.
 This can be applied incrementally from seconds to minutes and so on to find a tensor which has some exploitable structure.
 We compare the resulting tensor $\tensor{Y}$ determined by \method against tensors constructed with fixed aggregations.
-For fixed aggregation we aggregate the temporal with window size of $10,\ 100$ and $1000$.
+For fixed aggregation we aggregate the temporal with window size of $10,\ 100$ and $1000$ for synthetic data.
+For semi-synthetic and real datasets we use appropriate time windows accordingly.